bioconda/bioconda-recipes/README.md

 and password.
 The build scripts will authenticate with these, but will require a manual okay.
 This is the only non-automated step in the build and upload process.

+In some cases, building the docker container can take more time than building the conda package.
+If so, you can build a container locally and use that for building instead of the centos:centos5 container.
+Use the `update_binstar_packages_docker_prebuilt.sh` script when using this strategy:

+    (cd docker && docker build -t bioconda-builder .) docker run --net=host --rm=true -i -t -v `pwd`:/tmp/conda-recipes bioconda-builder /bin/bash /tmp/conda-recipes/update_binstar_packages_docker.sh your_package

 ## OSX

 For packages that build on OSX, run: